shrikantborole/RabbitMQ.Explore/RabbitMQ.Explore/ConfigFile/ReadMe.txt

 I) Re-start the Windows service:  .\rabbitmq-service.bat start

 NOTE:
-A) First Try with diabling the MTLS.
+A) First Try with disabling the MTLS.
 B) In case if you are setting the property:
 	ssl_options.fail_if_no_peer_cert = false, then
-	set the  "MTLSEnabled": "false" in appsetting.config
+	set the  "MTLSEnabled": "false" in appsetting.config else true